 Shock v.
 State, 750 So.2d 769 (Fla.
 5th DCA 2000): Appellant asserts that because his offense was only an attempt to violate that statute, he is entitled to have the record sealed.
 He says he violated section 777.04, a general attempt statute and not the drug trafficking statute section 893.135.
 We disagree and affirm the order of denial.
 The record-sealing statute says that if the criminal history record relates to the drug trafficking statute then the record will not be sealed.
 Certainly an attempt to traffic in drugs relates to drug trafficking so logically the legislature meant to include the attempt.

-Remember that a Dropped Case Can Be Expunged
+Always Remember that a Dropped Case May Be Expunged

 Don’t be confused by FDLE’s website – any offense can be expunged if the case was dropped/dismissed and you otherwise qualify.

 Babun v.
 State, 576 So.2d 377 (Fla.
 3d DCA 1991): The State concedes that the trial court erroneously applied section 943.058, Florida Statutes (1989), in denying a motion to expunge and seal court records showing that the movant was arrested and charged with a criminal offense.
 The statute, which prohibits the sealing of records in a completed case, does not apply where the charges are nolle prossed.